Tu-22M3 – Photogrammetry

 Purpose of creation: Mod for DCS (Digital Combat Simulator)

-My time schedule was tight as I would stay only three full days in the country.
+My schedule was tight as I would stay only three full days in the country.
 The next day I went straight to the museum, to familiarize myself with the exterior of the plane.
-I was positively surprised by the planes beauty and good condition.
+I was positively surprised by the plane’s beauty and good condition.
 It was also the day when I began to shoot front and rear landing gears for photogrammetry.
-After the first day I was very excited for the next one, as we would get full access to the front and rear cockpits of the plane.
+After the first day, I was very excited for the next one, as we would get full access to the front and rear cockpits of the plane.

 It took me nearly a month to finish all the calculations and export the meshes.
-We where amazed by the results of photogrammetry – it was looking really good, considering the old Canon camera and challenging shoot conditions.
+We were amazed by the results of photogrammetry – it was looking really good, considering the old Canon camera and challenging shoot conditions.

-I still have a wish to revive this project, and finish the model in all it’s glory!
+I still have a wish to revive this project, and finish the model in all its glory!

 Below you’ll find 360’s photogrammetry of landing gear.